logsearch/logsearch-boshrelease/docs/troubleshooting.md

-# Troubleshooting ElasticSearch
+# Troubleshooting Elasticsearch

 ## Notes

 * Elasticsearch has no notion of a missing node.
 A node is either among the known nodes or it isn't.
-This makes detecing why a cluster is in a bad state difficult.
+This makes detecting why a cluster is in a bad state difficult.
 * As long as at least 1 copy of each shard is intact the cluster keeps working.
 For example, if the number of replicas is set to 1 then losing 1 node won't cause any immediate problems.
 The cluster will automatically recreate the missing shards and will go back to green, after which the fact that a data node is missing might go unnoticed.

 ## Cluster states